Van ECK Associates Corp Boosts Stake in Costco Wholesale Co. (NASDAQ:COST)

-Van ECK Associates Corp lifted its stake in shares of Costco Wholesale Co.
-(NASDAQ:COST – Get Rating) by 1.4% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 95,954 shares of the retailer’s stock after buying an additional 1,360 shares during the period.
-Van ECK Associates Corp’s holdings in Costco Wholesale were worth $45,316,000 at the end of the most recent quarter.
+Van ECK Associates Corp boosted its holdings in shares of Costco Wholesale Co.
+(NASDAQ:COST – Get Rating) by 1.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 95,954 shares of the retailer’s stock after acquiring an additional 1,360 shares during the period.
+Van ECK Associates Corp’s holdings in Costco Wholesale were worth $45,316,000 at the end of the most recent reporting period.

-A number of other large investors have also recently made changes to their positions in COST.
-United Bank increased its holdings in shares of Costco Wholesale by 9.2% in the first quarter.
-United Bank now owns 5,254 shares of the retailer’s stock valued at $3,026,000 after purchasing an additional 444 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. increased its holdings in Costco Wholesale by 33.6% in the 1st quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 383,691 shares of the retailer’s stock worth $220,948,000 after buying an additional 96,566 shares during the period.
-Covestor Ltd raised its position in Costco Wholesale by 87.1% during the 1st quarter.
-Covestor Ltd now owns 232 shares of the retailer’s stock worth $134,000 after buying an additional 108 shares during the last quarter.
-Bridgefront Capital LLC acquired a new stake in Costco Wholesale during the 1st quarter valued at approximately $333,000.
-Finally, Next Century Growth Investors LLC boosted its holdings in shares of Costco Wholesale by 0.9% in the 1st quarter.
-Next Century Growth Investors LLC now owns 3,414 shares of the retailer’s stock valued at $1,965,000 after acquiring an additional 30 shares during the last quarter.
-66.03% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds also recently bought and sold shares of the company.
+Schubert & Co grew its position in shares of Costco Wholesale by 73.3% in the second quarter.
+Schubert & Co now owns 52 shares of the retailer’s stock valued at $25,000 after purchasing an additional 22 shares in the last quarter.
+Moisand Fitzgerald Tamayo LLC increased its stake in shares of Costco Wholesale by 1,050.0% in the 3rd quarter.
+Moisand Fitzgerald Tamayo LLC now owns 69 shares of the retailer’s stock worth $33,000 after acquiring an additional 63 shares during the last quarter.
+Charter Oak Capital Management LLC purchased a new position in shares of Costco Wholesale during the 2nd quarter worth $41,000.
+Newfound Research LLC acquired a new position in shares of Costco Wholesale during the 3rd quarter valued at about $40,000.
+Finally, Investors Research Corp grew its holdings in shares of Costco Wholesale by 1,225.0% in the second quarter.
+Investors Research Corp now owns 106 shares of the retailer’s stock valued at $51,000 after purchasing an additional 98 shares during the period.
+Institutional investors and hedge funds own 66.03% of the company’s stock.

 Costco Wholesale Dividend Announcement

-Several research firms recently commented on COST.
-Raymond James dropped their target price on Costco Wholesale from $600.00 to $560.00 and set an “outperform” rating on the stock in a report on Monday, September 26th.
-Oppenheimer restated an “outperform” rating and set a $550.00 price target on shares of Costco Wholesale in a research report on Monday, December 5th.
-Evercore ISI cut their price objective on shares of Costco Wholesale from $600.00 to $550.00 in a report on Friday, September 23rd.
-Bank of America lowered their target price on shares of Costco Wholesale from $605.00 to $600.00 in a research note on Thursday, December 1st.
-Finally, BMO Capital Markets cut their price target on Costco Wholesale from $600.00 to $555.00 in a research note on Friday, December 9th.
-Four analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $551.68.
+A number of brokerages have commented on COST.
+Credit Suisse Group reaffirmed a “neutral” rating and set a $520.00 target price (down from $550.00) on shares of Costco Wholesale in a research note on Tuesday, December 20th.
+DA Davidson lifted their price target on shares of Costco Wholesale from $470.00 to $478.00 in a research report on Friday.
+Wells Fargo & Company lowered their price objective on Costco Wholesale from $490.00 to $450.00 in a research report on Friday, December 9th.
+Evercore ISI cut their target price on Costco Wholesale from $600.00 to $550.00 in a research note on Friday, September 23rd.
+Finally, Truist Financial decreased their price target on Costco Wholesale from $557.00 to $538.00 in a research note on Friday, December 9th.
+Four equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $551.68.

 Costco Wholesale Corporation, together with its subsidiaries, engages in the operation of membership warehouses in the United States, Puerto Rico, Canada, the United Kingdom, Mexico, Japan, Korea, Australia, Spain, France, Iceland, China, and Taiwan.
 It offers branded and private-label products in a range of merchandise categories.